-Meatballs come in so many flavors, and these Whole30 Meatballs in Sofrito Sauce do not disappoint!
+Meatballs come in so many flavors, and these Sofrito Meatballs and sauce do not disappoint!
 They're bursting with traditional Puerto Rican flavors, and you'll be making them again and again!

 What is Sofrito Sauce Used For?

 Sofrito is the base for much of Puerto Rican cuisine.
 It is made from garlic, onion, peppers, culantro, and cilantro.
 Some Puerto Rican households may have a slighty different spin on it, but that's usually the basic ingredients.

 Sofrito has a strong taste of garlic, and also cilantro.
 If you've had Puerto Rican food, chances are you've had sofrito even if you didn't know it!

 Why this Puerto Rican Meatball Recipe is so Good!

 - I love that this recipe is so clean and healthy!
 It's made from all whole food ingredients, with no sugar, soy, or gluten added!